bnclabs/wral/README.md

   `end-seqno`.
 * [x] `Wal` type is parameterised over a state type `S`.
 This is helpful for using `Wal` type to be used with consensus protocol like [Raft][raft].
-* [x] Concurrent readers and writers into single long instance.
+* [x] Concurrent readers and writers into single log instance.

 **Concurrency**

 A single log-instance can be cloned and shared among multiple threads for concurrent writing and reading.
-All write operations are serialized, while read operations and write-operation are mutually exclusive, concurrent reads are allowed.
+All write operations are serialized.
+While read operations and write-operation are mutually exclusive, concurrent reads are allowed.

 Contribution